On many occasions, Google Chrome proves to be a fantastic web browser providing a convenient web browsing experience.

 - From there, hover your mouse over the More Tools option and head inside Extensions.

-This will now give you the list of the installed extensions on your Chrome browser. - Find the scammy ones and click the
+It will now give you the list of the installed extensions. - Find the scammy ones and click the

 button to remove them.